FAQ

 Is my donation / my climate protection contribution tax deductible?

 myclimate and myclimate Germany are charitable foundations and are therefore tax-exempt in Switzerland and Germany.
-All climate protection contributions and donations to myclimate are tax deductible in both Switzerland and Germany.
+All private climate protection contributions and donations to myclimate are tax deductible in both Switzerland and Germany.

 More about